ilg-deprecated/arm-none-eabi-gcc-build/README.md

   ~/Downloads/arm-none-eabi-gcc-build.git
 ```

+## Check for newer submodule

+The script uses a submodule helper.
+With SourceTree, check if there are
+any newer commits for the submodule.

 ## Check the script

 The script creates a temporary build `Work/arm-none-eabi-gcc-${version}`
 folder in the user home.
 Although not recommended, if for any reasons you
 need to change this, you can redefine `WORK_FOLDER_PATH` variable before
 invoking the script.

+There are many other settings that can be redefined via
+environment variables.
+If necessary,
+place them in a file and pass it via `--env-file`.

 ## Preload the Docker images